Local Linear Forests: Extension to Causal Forests

-If we can estimate $S_0$, then \eqref{tau-error} gives an unbiased estimate of the mean-squared error of $\hat{\tau}(\cdot)$.
+If we can estimate $S_0$ and subtract it out, then \eqref{tau-error} gives an unbiased estimate of the mean-squared error of $\hat{\tau}(\cdot)$.
 Here, we estimate $S_0$ via out-of-bag estimation on the full dataset with $N = 28,646$, assuming that a local linear forest with such a large sample size has negligible error.

 Table \ref{table-welfare} has error estimates for both types of forests using \eqref{tau-error}, and verifies that using the local linear correction improves empirical performance across different subsample sizes.
 Practically, we can view this change as enabling us to get good predictions on less data, a powerful improvement in cases like survey sampling where data can be expensive and difficult to attain.
 Section \ref{sec-simulations} contains a more detailed simulation study of local linear causal forests, comparing them with a wider array of baseline methods.